 Having managed a legal practice for many years, I also have extensive experience in navigating the marketplace and I offer practical legal advice to business people, particularly in the field of design, no matter their skill level.
 This commitment led to my appointment as General Counsel to the Association of Canadian Industrial Designers, Counsel to the Institute without Boundaries, and to the boards of several new media companies.

 Before entering practice, I attended Trent University, in Peterborough, Ontario where I earned a Bachelor of Arts (Honours) degree and a Master of Arts degree in Canadian Studies.
-My graduate specialty was in the history of Ontario before Confederation.
+Under the tutelage of Professor T.H.B.
+Symons, my graduate specialty was in the history of Ontario before Confederation.
 This was followed by a Bachelor of Laws (LL.B) degree from the University of Windsor with its innovative focus on access to justice.
 While there, I was ranked in the top 10% of my class and earned The Scotiabank Award for Wills, The Frank W. Wilson and Marion Claire Wilson Memorial Scholarship in Constitutional Law, and the Cassels Brock & Blackwell Centennial Prize.